Eating well is important for all of us. It helps us to stay as healthy as we can be. But many of us find it hard to eat well every day.

 Foods are made up of nutrients.
 Protein, fat and vitamins are types of nutrients.
 Your body needs the right mix of nutrients to be healthy and well.

 Different foods contain different nutrients.
-Choosing a mixture of foods every day will help you get to get all the nutrients you need to grow and be healthy.
+Choosing a mixture of foods every day will help you get all the nutrients you need to grow and be healthy.
 This is what it means to eat a balanced diet.

 Foods that contain the same types of nutrients are grouped together as: